Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines in the exceptional minuscule geometries

 \begin{prop} If every line of a parapolar space $\Gamma$ of type $\mathsf{E_{7,7}}$ contains exactly $s+1$ points, then there exists a point at distance $3$ from each point of an arbitrary set $S$ of $s+1$ (distinct) points, except if these points are contained in a single line. \end{prop}

 \begin{proof} Suppose $S$ is not a line.
 Set $S=\{p_0,\ldots,p_s\}$.
 We distinguish several cases. \begin{compactenum}[$(i)$] \item \emph{Suppose all points in $S$ are pairwise collinear.} Then $S$ is contained in a (maximal) singular subspace.
-As this corresponds to a residue in the corresponding building, \cref{corolTits} and \cref{typeAD} lead to a contradiction.
+As this corresponds to a residue in the corresponding building, \cref{corolTits} and \cref{typeAD} lead to the conclusion.

 \item \emph{Suppose some pair of points from $S$ is symplectic.} Suppose $p_0$ and $p_1$ are symplectic and let $\xi$ be the symp containing them.
 Let the set $T$ of points of $\Delta$ consist of the points of $S$ in $\xi$, the set of points of $\xi$ collinear to a point of $T$ far from $\xi$, and, for each point $p_i$ of $S$ close to $\xi$, an arbitrary point of $\xi$ collinear to $p_i$.
 Then $T$ is a set of at most $s+1$ points not forming a line (as $p_0$ and $p_1$ belong to $T$ and are not collinear).
 Hence, by \cref{typeAD} (or more precisely, \cite[Lemma~3.5]{Bus-Mal:24}), we find a point $b\in \xi$ not collinear to any member of $T$.
 Hence, for each point $p_i\in S$ not far from $\xi$, there is a unique symp $\xi_i$ containing $b$ and $p_i$.
 Since $\xi=\xi_0=\xi_1$, there are at most $s$ such symps. \cref{3.30} yields a line $L$ through $b$ locally opposite each such symp, which means that each point of $L\setminus\{b\}$ is far from each such symp.
 This implies that each point of $L\setminus\{b\}$ is opposite each point of $S$ that is not far from $\xi$.
 But since $b$ is opposite every point of $S$ that is far from $\xi$ by construction, the line $L$ contains points opposite each member of $S$.
 Hence, each point $p_i$, $i=0,1,\ldots,s$, has a unique projection $p_i'$ onto $L$.
 Since $b=p_0'=p_1'$, there is at least one point of $L$ opposite each point of $S$.